grpc/grpc-go/SECURITY.md

         .build());
 ```

-Negotiated client certificates are available in the SSLSession, which is found in the SSL_SESSION_KEY attribute of <a href="https://github.com/grpc/grpc-java/blob/master/core/src/main/java/io/grpc/ServerCall.java">ServerCall</a>.
+Negotiated client certificates are available in the SSLSession, which is found in the `TRANSPORT_ATTR_SSL_SESSION` attribute of <a href="https://github.com/grpc/grpc-java/blob/master/core/src/main/java/io/grpc/Grpc.java">Grpc</a>.
 A server interceptor can provide details in the current Context.

 ```java
 public final static Context.Key<SSLSession> SSL_SESSION_CONTEXT = Context.key("SSLSession");